Embed This Data

 - FDI Inflow:

-The top income and corporate tax rates are 27 percent.
-Other taxes include a value-added tax (VAT) and excise taxes.
-The overall tax burden equals 21.9 percent of total domestic income.
-Government spending has risen precipitously to 46.8 percent of GDP.
-The budget deficit has fallen to 6.5 percent of GDP from 10 percent of GDP, but public debt continues to be over 50 percent of total domestic output.
+The top individual income and corporate tax rates are 27 percent.
+Other taxes include a value-added tax and excise taxes.
+The overall tax burden equals 22.4 percent of total domestic income.
+Government spending has amounted to 40 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.1 percent of GDP.
+Public debt is equivalent to 55.5 percent of GDP.